Sewer blockages usually occur when there is something restricting proper flow in wastewater pipes. Common causes of sewer blockages include:

-Selecting certain trees and shrubs for your garden can assist in preventing blockages.
-You can read more here PDF, 830.92 KB.
+- Selecting certain trees and shrubs for your garden can assist in preventing blockages.
+We have a tree planting guide that can help.

 If you have a sewer blockage in the private sewerage pipes on your property, we suggest you contact a licensed plumber to investigate further.
 You can find a local licensed plumber, who is also a member of the Master Plumbers Association, at www.mpasa.com.au/unblock or by calling 8292 4000.

-We will then come out to the property, clear the blockage.
-We will also give you additional information or advice.
+We will then come out to the property and clear the blockage.

 Your claim will be processed within 20 days from the date of invoice.
 If the claim is not eligible, we will return it to you with further information.